Walter O. Snelling

-Early life and career
+Early life and education

-Walter Otheman Snelling was born in Washington, D.C. on December 13, 1880, the elder of two sons of Walter Comonfort Snelling (1859-1893) and Alice Lee Hornor (1861-1919).
+Snelling was born in Washington, D.C., on December 13, 1880, the elder of two sons of Walter Comonfort Snelling (1859–1893) and Alice Lee Hornor (1861–1919).
 Walter Comonfort Snelling was an inventor who patented an adding machine.
-Alice Lee Hornor, from an old Quaker family, became a suffragette who studied law and medicine and traveled and wrote extensively.
+Alice Lee Hornor, from a Quaker family, became a suffragette who studied law and medicine and traveled and wrote extensively.
 On June 27, 1894, she remarried, to John Oliver Moque.
-In addition to his full brother, Henry Hornor Snelling, Walter had a half-sister, Voleta Alice Moque.
+He had a full brother, Henry Hornor Snelling, and a half-sister, Voleta Alice Moque.

-Snelling studied at George Washington University, receiving a B.S. in 1904, and at Harvard University, where he received a second B.S. in 1905.
-He then attended Yale University and received a Ph.D. from George Washington University in 1907.
+Snelling attended George Washington University, where he received a B.S. in 1904, and then attended Harvard University, where he received a second B.S. in 1905.
+He then attended Yale University, and received a Ph.D. from George Washington University in 1907.

+Career

-From 1907 to 1910, he worked for the U.S. Geological Survey, initially in Washington, D.C. and later in Pittsburgh.
+From 1907 to 1910, he worked for the United States Geological Survey, initially in Washington, D.C., and later in Pittsburgh.
 He invented an underwater detonator that was credited with saving the U.S. government $500,000 a year during the construction of the Panama Canal.